dev-pt1/Node-JS-Learning/README.md

    Express.js is a minimal and flexible Node.js web application framework that provides robust tools for building web servers and APIs.
    set up server, basic routes

+9. Routing & Middleware :

+   Routing : Routing in Express.js defines how the server responds to different HTTP requests (GET, POST, etc.) made to specific URL paths.
+   Middleware: Middleware in Express.js is a function that runs before the final route handler to process requests, such as logging, authentication, or modifying data.